cheznonnon/GrabNDrag_WebExtensions/README.md

 + [Fixed] conflict with auto-scroll in Firefox
 + [Patched] conflict when drag from anchors

+[ 0.4 ]

++ [New Feature] global cursor changer available.
++ [Fixed] sites like Blogger don't work at all.
++ [Fixed] frameset-like devided-view sites work main scrollbar only.

 [ current problems ]

-+ a : sites like Blogger don't work at all.
-+ b : frameset-like devided-view sites work main scrollbar only.
++ you cannot drag from anchors.